mfquesada/weather-api/README.md

 npm install
 ```

-Create a .env file into root directory
+Create a .env file in the root directory with the following content

 ```bash
 PORT=3000